Kreedyy/LRC-Multitool/README.md

 ## TODO

 - [ ] Center active lyrics in visualizer
-- [ ] Remove the button:active bg color change for visualizer and synchronizer
 - [ ] Implement api/get and api/get-cached in case ppl rather use dat instead of search

 ## Prerequisites